easegress-io/easegress/doc/reference/ingresscontroller.md

 ```

 The IngressController is created via the command line argument `initial-object-config-files` of `easegress-server`.
 And the exported port `web` is to receive external HTTP requests and forward them to the HTTP server in Easegress.

+This StatefulSet creates one replica (at runtime easegress-0), but we will see later in this tutorial, what changes are needed to be able to have 3,5 or 7 replicas.

 ### Create backend service & Kubernetes ingress